-One of the major strengths of Python is in exploratory data science and visualization, using tools such as Pandas, numpy, sklearn for data analysis and matplotlib plotting.
-Buiding GUI applications with PySide gives you access to all these Python tools directly from within your app, allowing you to build complex data-driven apps and interactive dashboards.
+One of the major strengths of Python in is exploratory data science and visualization, using tools such as pandas, NumPy, scikit-learn for data analysis and matplotlib for plotting.
+Building GUI applications with PySide gives us access to all these Python tools directly from within our app, allowing us to build complex data-driven apps and interactive dashboards.

-In this tutorial we'll walk through the first steps of creating a plot widget with PyQtGraph and then demonstrate plot customization using line colours, line type, axis labels, background colour and plotting multiple lines.
+In this tutorial we'll walk through the first steps of creating a plot widget with PyQtGraph and then demonstrate plot customization using line colors, line type, axis labels, background color and plotting multiple lines.

 To be able to use PyQtGraph with PySide you first need to install the package to your Python environment.
 You can do this as normal using pip.